garrandall/popular-music-data/tracks/i-m-so-hood-dj-khaled-t-pain-trick-daddy-rick-ross-plies.md

 Tell who that fake nigga was (Hood)
 And even though I split a little rap
-Got Niggas in the hood trying to sell the most crack Violator, i send a nigga to do it just to make you spend a lot of money just to get your shit Back
+Got Niggas in the hood trying to sell the most crack Violator, I send a nigga to do it just to make you spend a lot of money just to get your shit Back
 You all niggas know where I'm from
 And I rep it to the fullest until the day that I'm done